The 20 Best Congenital Myasthenic Syndrome Doctors Near Me in Texas, US

 English

-Timothy Lotze is a Pediatric Neurologist and a Pediatrics provider in Houston, Texas.
+Timothy Lotze is a Pediatric Neurologist practicing medicine in Houston, Texas.
 Dr. Lotze is rated as an Experienced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-His top areas of expertise are Multiple Sclerosis (MS), Duchenne Muscular Dystrophy, Spinal Muscular Atrophy Type 2, and Spinal Muscular Atrophy Type 3.
-Dr. Lotze is currently accepting new patients.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Multiple Sclerosis (MS), Spinal Muscular Atrophy Type 2, Duchenne Muscular Dystrophy, and Spinal Muscular Atrophy Type 3.

 Experienced in Congenital Myasthenic Syndrome